patrickbucher/tpop/notes/chapter01.md

     if ((falloc(SMRHSHSCRTCH, S_IFEXT|0644, MAXPRODDHSH)) < 0)
         ...

-Answer:

-if falloc smerehashscratch, sifext or zero six four four, maxprod d hash is smaller than zero
+**Answer**: if falloc smerehashscratch, sifext or zero six four four, maxprod d hash is smaller than zero

 ## Expressions and Statements